EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.map.md

 ### celestial.map.usnob1_map

 Plot a finding chart using a local copy of the USNO-B2.0 Package: celestial.map Description: Plot a finding chart using a local copy of the USNO-B2.0 catalog.
-The user can select between b/w stars or color
+The user can select between b/w stars or color stars (with their O-E color index color coded).